Greg-Boggs/gregboggs.com/content/blog/2014-01-19-drupal-frontend-performance.md

 ## Prevent Flash of Unstyled Text

 Preventing FOUT is a quick and easy win.
-FireFox and Internet Explorer both do a terrible job loading @font tags.
+Firefox and Internet Explorer both do a terrible job loading @font tags.
 These browsers cause the original unstyled text to flash, sometimes for a couple of seconds before the page is redrawn.
 This affect can even break your layouts on a page that uses thin custom fonts.
 All that's needed is adding a [bit of JavaScript][2] when you include custom fonts:

     <script src="//ajax.googleapis.com/ajax/libs/webfont/1.4.7/webfont.js"&gt; &lt; /script>